-I made a comprehensive step-by-step guide here, but I’ll cover the key points below:
+We like this comprehensive step-by-step guide here, but we’ll cover the key points below:

-- Have the product take up the maximum amount of space possible.
+- Space: Have the product take up the maximum amount of space possible.

-- Add a graphic reflection effect to make the product stand out.
+- Graphics: Add a graphic reflection effect to make the product stand out.

-- Have the background digitally removed so that it looks seamless.
+- Background: Have the background digitally removed so that it looks seamless.

 The title’s first 75 characters